ygeunkim/bvhar/README.md

 | BVAR  |    `bvar_flat`    | `bvarflat` |
 | BVHAR | `bvhar_minnesota` | `bvharmn`  |

-As the other analyzer tools use S3 such as `lm`, this package use methods `coef`, `predict`, etc. This readme document shows out-of-sample forecasting briefly.
+As the other analyzer tools uses S3 such as `lm`, this package use methods `coef`, `predict`, etc. This readme document shows forecasting procedure briefly.
 Details about each function are in vignettes and help documents.

-Out-of-sample forecasting:
+h-step ahead forecasting:

 ``` r
 h <- 19